Mbed-TLS/mbedtls/yotta/data/README.md

 mbed TLS (formerly known as PolarSSL) makes it trivially easy for developers to include cryptographic and SSL/TLS capabilities in their (embedded) products, facilitating this functionality with a minimal coding footprint.
 It offers an SSL library with an intuitive API and readable source code.

-The Beta release of mbed TLS is an integration of TLS, mbed SDK and yotta.
+The Beta release of mbed TLS is an integration of mbed TLS in mbed OS.
 It is a testing preview only and **not suitable for deployment**: there is currently no source of random numbers, meaning no security at all for (D)TLS communication and other protocols that rely on random numbers.

 ## Sample programs